Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Basics and main results

 \subsection{Looijenga pairs}

-Let $(Y,D)$ be a Looijenga pair\footnote{We follow the terminology of Gross-Hacking-Keel \cite{MR3415066}}: $Y$ is a smooth projective complex surface and $D$ is a singular reduced normal crossings anticanonical divisor on $Y$.
+Let $(Y,D)$ be a Looijenga pair\footnote{We follow the terminology of Gross, Hacking and Keel \cite{MR3415066}}: $Y$ is a smooth projective complex surface and $D$ is a singular reduced normal crossings anticanonical divisor on $Y$.
 Writing the irreducible components

 $D$ is a cycle of $r$ irreducible smooth rational curves $D_j$ if $r \geqslant 2$, or an irreducible nodal rational curve if $r=1$.
-The complement $U \coloneqq Y-D$ is a non-compact Calabi-Yau surface, equipped with a holomorphic symplectic form $\Omega_U$, defined up to non-zero scaling and having first order poles along $D$.
-We refer to \cite{MR632841}, \cite{friedman2015geometry}, \cite{MR3415066}, \cite{MR3314827}, for more background on Looijenga pairs.
+The complement $U \coloneqq Y-D$ is a non-compact Calabi-Yau surface, equipped with a holomorphic symplectic form $\Omega_U$, defined up to non-zero scaling and having first-order poles along $D$.
+We refer to \cite{MR632841, friedman2015geometry, MR3415066, MR3314827} for more background on Looijenga pairs.

-There are two basic operations on Looijenga pairs: \begin{itemize} \item Corner blow-up.
-If $(Y,D)$ is a Looijenga pair, then the blow-up $\tilde{Y}$ of $Y$ at one of the corners of $D$, equipped with the preimage $\tilde{D}$ of $D$, is a Looijenga pair. \item Boundary blow-up.
+There are two basic operations on Looijenga pairs: \begin{itemize} \item \emph{Corner blow-up}.
+If $(Y,D)$ is a Looijenga pair, then the blow-up $\tilde{Y}$ of $Y$ at one of the corners of $D$, equipped with the preimage $\tilde{D}$ of $D$, is a Looijenga pair. \item \emph{Boundary blow-up}.
 If $(Y,D)$ is a Looijenga pair, then the blow-up $\tilde{Y}$ of $Y$ at a smooth point of $D$, equipped with the strict transform $\tilde{D}$ of $D$, is a Looijenga pair. \end{itemize}

 A corner blow-up does not change the interior $U$ of a Looijenga pair $(Y,D)$.
 An interior blow-up changes the interior of a Looijenga pair: if $(\tilde{Y},\tilde{D})$ is an interior blow-up of $(Y,D)$, then, for example, we have